tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 In order to correct class imbalance that skewed model predictions, misses were down-sampled to match the exact number of makes.
 Audio windows were then processed in EI into MFE feature maps ready for model training.

-![Diagram showing MFE spectrograms of different shots](report_figures/shot_MFE_spectrograms_diagram.png) **Figure 4.** *Diagram showing the MFE spectrograms for audio windows from different events: a clean swish make, an unclean make, a miss and background noise of a player bouncing the ball.*
+![Diagram showing MFE spectrograms of different shots](report_figures/shot_MFE_spectrograms_diagram.png) **Figure 4.** *Diagram showing the MFE spectrograms illustrating the distinct acoustic profiles of a clean swish, an unclean make, a miss and background noise (ball bouncing) over a 1.5-second sample window.*

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?